douglasdavis/ddavis.io/content/posts/emacs-native-centos7.md

 ****Update March 2021****: The `configure` option was originally `--with-nativecomp`, but it has changed to `--with-native-compilation`.

+****Update June 2021****: The `feature/native-comp` branch was merged into the `master` branch at the end of April.
+Originally this post included instructions to checkout the feature branch; those instructions have been removed.

 We need to install `libgccjit`.
 Unfortunately CentOS 7 shipped with a pretty old GCC release (the 4.8 series).
 Fortunately Red Hat ships modern GCC builds with a number of `devtoolset` RPMs.
 We can install